-It has been five years since fellow Sudbury resident Susan Brown and I co-founded SMILE Mass out of my home on Dudley Road with the mission of helping handicap children and their families create happy, healthy memories.
+It has been seven years since fellow Sudbury resident Susan Brown and I co-founded SMILE Mass out of my home on Dudley Road with the mission of helping handicap children and their families create happy, healthy memories.
 In that short time, we have had enormous success.
 Here is a brief recap of what we have achieved over the past few years and where we are headed in the near future.

 SMILE Mass was born out of a simple goal – to get a handicap accessible swing installed in a playground in Sudbury so that my son, Nicholas, would be able to enjoy the park alongside his younger sister and friends.
 That simple goal resonated with the people in our town and evolved into a major project to construct a playground that children of all abilities could enjoy.
 Together, we were able to design, fund and build the first fully accessible playground in MetroWest in less then a year.
 The SMILE playground adjacent to Haskell Field is now a landmark in our community, a destination for families throughout MetroWest and greater Boston, and a model for towns across the Commonwealth and beyond.